RosterElf Logo

 Can digital HR systems work for small businesses?

 Yes.
 Cloud-based HR systems are flexible and affordable for businesses of all sizes.
 Many offer per-employee pricing that makes sense even for small teams.
-The time savings and compliance benefits often deliver positive ROI within months, even for businesses with just 5-10 employees.
+The time savings and compliance benefits often deliver positive ROI within months, even for businesses with just 5-10 employees — see our HR compliance basics for small business guide.

 What HR processes should be digitised first?